Corbett · Argyll & Bute

 - Can I bring my dog up Dun da Ghaoithe?

-- Is there mobile signal on Dun da Ghaoithe?
+- What's mobile reception like on Dun da Ghaoithe?

-- Patchy on the lower fields; better on the upper ridge with line-of-sight to the Oban-area masts; reliable around Craignure
+- Patchy on the lower fields; better on the upper ridge given clear sight of the Oban-area masts; reliable around Craignure

 - How do I get the ferry to Dun da Ghaoithe?